yangjiaojiaoeco/yangjiaojiaoeco.github.io/_pages/about.md

   - /about.html
 ---

----
-permalink: /
-title: "Jiaojiao Yang - PhD Candidate in Economics"
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 <div style="text-align: justify;">

 <p>Welcome to my website!
 I am a PhD Candidate in Economics at The Chinese University of Hong Kong.</p>